-Created to honor its members for their commitment to enhancing the lives of animals in need and the people who care about them.
+The Forever Friends Legacy Society was created to honor its members for their commitment to enhancing the lives of animals in need and the people who care about them.

 Leave a Legacy of Kindness

-"As a past Board Member and Treasurer for many years I have witnessed how Dakin has grown and increased its ability to help our communities and animals.
-My support and the support of others enable Dakin to provide for animals in the future." —Judy Smith
+"As a past Board Member and Treasurer for many years, I have witnessed how Dakin has grown and increased its ability to help our communities and animals.
+My support and the support of others enable Dakin to provide for animals in the future." — Judy Smith

 We are grateful to our generous donors who remember Dakin with a legacy gift.
-Your support ensures our long-term financial strength and our capacity to continue to improve the lives of animals in need and those who are care about them long into the future.
+Your support ensures our long-term financial strength and our capacity to continue to improve the lives of animals in need and those who care about them long into the future.

-- In addition you will receive a Legacy Society certificate
+- a Legacy Society certificate

-- Specially designed Legacy Society lapel pin
+- specially-designed Legacy Society lapel pin

 - Recognition and your name honored in various publications